 - The London Waterbus links Little Venice by water with Regent’s Park, London Zoo and Camden Lock

-Maida Vale/Little Venice are in the City of Westminster, which has some of the lowest Council tax charges in London, with Band A currently at around £470 and goes up to just above £1420 for Band H.
+Maida Vale/Little Venice are in the City of Westminster, which has some of the lowest Council tax charges in London.
+With Band A currently at around £470 and goes up to just above £1420 for Band H.

 Out & About

 Clifton Road offers a selection of independent cafes and shops.
 Sheepdrove Organic Farm Shop sells top quality organic, free-range meat owned by the farmers and environmental campaigners Peter and Juliet Kindersley.
-Clifton Greens is a lovely greengrocers that has been recommended by chef and restaurant owner Yotam Ottolenghi.
+Again Clifton Greens is a lovely greengrocers that has been recommended by chef and restaurant owner Yotam Ottolenghi.

-In the charming Formosa Street you will find the boutique, lifestyle shop, Pipa, selling clothes, gifts and other little luxuries.
+Coupled with the charming Formosa Street you will find the boutique, lifestyle shop, Pipa, selling clothes, gifts and other little luxuries.
 For food, there is Boca Cha Cha, which is a lovely quirky little place offering teas, coffee and healthy lunches in the day and a “speakeasy” style bar with wine, cocktails and tapas sharing plates in the evenings.
 Opened in Feb 2018, this promises to be a welcome new addition to the neighbourhood scene.